 With cargo theft on the rise, many shippers and brokers alike, are rightfully becoming increasingly concerned about their loads being vandalized.
-I’ve even had a broker recently list restricted cities and areas throughout the country that they did not want their loads traveling through or parked in.
+I’ve even had a broker list restricted cities and areas throughout the country that they didn't want their loads traveling through or parked in.
 Although none of my trucks go to any of those listed cities, it serves as a reminder that while we are responsible for the freight on our trucks, we also need to do our part in making sure we take every precaution to not be the next victim!

 Below are a few of the steps we use on my trucks to make sure we never park with a load on that looks easy enough to get into, that a perpetrator would want to try their luck at getting what’s inside:

 - Avoid the shadows!
 Not all of us can avoid running into less-desirable parts of some towns at night.
-When you do so, don’t stay too long in areas that are not well lit and well-traveled if possible.
+When you do so, don’t stay too long in areas that are not well lit, and well-traveled, if possible.
 Even in a busy truck stop, avoid darker areas like the back row and areas that back up to vacant fields.
 Try your best to park in a well-lit area with other trucks around that might look out for your well-being too.

-In practicing some of these tips and adding your own common sense tactics along the way to avoid cargo theft, you too can make yourself the least likely target in a crowd.
-In my opinion, no load is worth my life or that of one of my drivers, but preventative preparedness can go a long way in avoiding a circumstance that could put them and our cargo in jeopardy.
-Make sure the target you carry on your back while hauling freight is the smallest one possible and reduce your chance of being a victim of cargo theft in the long run for doing so!
+In practicing some of these tips and adding your own common sense tactics along the way to avoid cargo theft, you, too, can make yourself the least likely target in a crowd.
+In my opinion, no load is worth my life, or that of one of my drivers, but preventative preparedness can go a long way in avoiding a circumstance that could put them, and our cargo, in jeopardy.
+Make sure the target you carry on your back while hauling freight is the smallest one possible, and reduce your chance of being a victim of cargo theft in the long run for doing so!